Open Bible Data Home About News OET Key

 4 Wealthy people easily make many friends,

-but poor people lose even the friends they have.
+but when people become poor, they lose even the friends they have.

 5 Someone will surely punish lying witnesses.